epk/grpc-json/README.md

 ## gRPC JSON

-A proof of concept demonstrating how to provide basic JSON compatibility for gRPC services without using gRPC-Gateway.
+A proof of concept demonstrating how to have JSON REST and gRPC-web compability in a single gRPC server.

 ### How to run